Multiverse-io/build_pipeline/README.md

 `--stats` - puts some additional output at the end of the run - showing the ranking of each dependency "branch" by speed, showing the speed of each build step within it too.
 See below for more info.
 Cannot be set with --debug

 `--analyse-self-worth` - Runs the full build pipeline twice.
-Once with full parallism including build_pipeine overhead , and once serially without build_pipeline overhead.
+Once with full parallism including build_pipeine overhead, and once serially without build_pipeline overhead.
 Reports the timings of both.
 Useful for finding out how much time (if any) is saved by running your build with build_pipeline.
 Doesn't work unless `bp` is in your PATH!
 See below section for more details.

 ### Analyse Self Worth